munafio/apiminer/README.md

 To get started, fork the repository and submit a pull request.
 Please include tests for any new functionality or significant changes.

-## License

-APIMiner is licensed under the MIT License.
-This means you can freely use, modify, and distribute this software under the terms of the license.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

 Special thanks to the open-source community for providing the tools and libraries that made this project possible.
 Your contributions to the ecosystem inspire projects like APIMiner.